philmitchell/PromiseKit/_posts/2014-03-10-basic-promises.markdown

 ### Chaining Promises

 A `Promise` represents the *future* value of an asynchronous task.
-To obtain the value of that future, we `then` off that Promise:
+To obtain the value of that future, we call `then` on that Promise:

 {% highlight objectivec %}
 UIActionSheet *sheet = [[UIActionSheet alloc] initWithTitle:…];